-Sometimes a puzzle can put a hard stop to your tour of glorious destruction, and it can we annoying.
+Sometimes a puzzle can put a hard stop to your tour of glorious destruction through one of many action-packed RPGs or shooters, and it can be annoying.
 Other times, you specifically need a dedicated puzzle game to take a break from destruction, but on your own terms.

 Below we’ve gathered a few games which are sure to carve new pathways in your neurons and activate the areas other games have left idle.
 Some of them leave you free to come up with your own creative solutions, others are pure logic puzzles, others still might evoke a mild “escape room” vibe, but all of them are fantastic brain-teasers.
 Without further ado, let’s dust off these neurons with…